+Dark current calibrations are performed approximately four times per year.
 Because the ACA has no shutter, a dark current calibration must be done with Chandra pointing at a star field which is as free from optical sources as possible.
 Furthermore, in order to minimize dark current accumulation during the CCD readout, only a small portion (typically 128 rows) of the CCD is actually digitized after each 30 second integration.
-A minimum of three full-frame CCD maps are collected, each with slight pointing offsets in order to allow removal of field stars.
-The entire calibration procedure takes between 30 minutes and 2 hours, depending on the number of repeats, integration time, and number of rows per integration.
+Five full-frame CCD maps are collected, each with slight pointing offsets in order to allow removal of field stars.
+The entire calibration procedure takes approximately 3 hours.